 The Child Development and Education Department at Palomar College is a comprehensive program within the Social and Behavioral Sciences Division.
 The department offers six AS degrees and eight certificates in Child Development.
-The Child Development Department prepares students for employment as infant/toddler teachers, preschool teachers, day care providers, directors, elementary school teachers, and other child development careers, such as trainers and consultants, that focus on the child, from birth to age 8.
+The Child Development Department prepares students for employment as infant/toddler teachers, preschool teachers, daycare providers, directors, elementary school teachers, and other child development careers, such as trainers and consultants, that focus on the children.

 All of the programs and opportunities offered by the Child Development Department benefit students at Palomar College, as well as community members, through education, experience, financial assistance, and high-quality child care.

 If you need assistance with transferring, planning your schedule, applying for a permit or any other information regarding the department, please schedule an appointment with Laurel Anderson, PHD, Department Chair firstname.lastname@example.org or 760-744-1150 x5528.